EduardoSantanaSeverino/Interview.Test.BE/GraduationTracker/README.md

 ###Refactor Xello Backend Engineer Coding Challenge
 Using Clean Structure and SOLID Principles.
-The project is layout in layers.
-So we can easily replace one layer like we do with lego pieces.
+The project is layedout in layers.
+So we can easily replace one layer as we do with lego pieces.

 ####Domain Project